CM10313-Group-19/Personal-Infomatics-Software/ProjectInformation/References/README.md

   - Harry Crane: 3.
 On Being Told How We Feel, 7.
 Mobile Health Mashups  <br>
   - Thomas Canning: 2.
 One size does not fit all <br>
   - Alexander Agafonov: <br>
+  - Alex Clarke: 4.
+A stage-based model of personal informatics systems <br>
 ### List of references used (1-7 are from the specification): ###
   1. ~Persuasive Technology in the Real World~
   2. ~One size does not fit all~
   3. ~On Being Told How We Feel~
-  4. A stage-based model of personal informatics systems
+  4. ~A stage-based model of personal informatics systems~
   5. Personal informatics in practice
   6. Designing a personal informatics system
   7. ~Mobile Health Mashups~